Message from The Chief

 I was particularly glad that Colonel James Gunn and Rob Kamp Gunn who were responsible for organising the petition to the Lord Lyon were able to attend, and that Rich, the President of the Clan Gunn Society of North America, and Linda Gunn and Todd Wall, the past President of the Clan Gunn Society of New Zealand and his wife Sheila were also present to represent their societies along with members of the Clan from France and Nova Scotia.

-I look forward to Dave Ziemer’s term of office as President of the North American society and wish him and his Committee all success.
+I look forward to Chuck Franz’s term of office as President of the North American society and wish him and his Committee all success.

 I was glad to re-appoint Rob and Rich to be my Commissioners for the Netherlands and North America and to appoint Todd as my Commissioner for New Zealand on his retirement as President of the Clan Gunn Society of New Zealand

-I look forward to seeing old friends and meeting new members of the Clan during the course of the year.
+As always, I look forward to seeing old friends and meeting new members of the Clan during the course of the coming years.